wp-plugins/zemanta/readme.txt

 == Screenshots ==

-1. Detailed view of the widget including the Related Images gallery, posts list and the powerful search bar.
+1. Detailed view of the widget including the Related Images gallery, Related Posts list and the powerful search bar.
 2. WordPress admin new post page where Zemanta is suggesting relevant related images, related posts, links and tags for the post you are writing.
 3. Detailed view of the Post Preview where you get social stats and a neat preview of the post you're about to link to.
-4. The email you receive after another Zemanta user links to one of your posts.
+4. The email you receive after another Zemanta user uses your post as a related post

 == Changelog ==

 = 1.2.1 =
-* Fixed a bug concerning the sign in button
+* Fixed a bug concerning the sign-in button

 = 1.2 =
 * Related posts now feature thumbnails (if a related post does not have a thumbnail, an abstract one is shown)